 Hello, my name is Louisa and I am an Educational and Child Psychologist.
-I completed my doctoral training at UCL, which is where I met Shahid and Alicja.
+I completed my doctoral training at UCL, which is where I met Alicja.

 Hi, my name is Alicja and I am an Educational and Child Psychologist.
 I completed my doctoral course at University College London (UCL) and have published research on autistic spectrum conditions and masking in teenagers.
 I have passion for research and evidence-based practice and continue to be involved in research work through my role as a research advisor on the UCL doctoral course for educational psychologists.